Can I take my child on holiday without the fathers permission?

 Arrange a consultation with our Child Custody Specialists today

 If you would like assistance in obtaining consent from your ex-partner for taking your child abroad on holiday and this cannot be reasonably provided then speak to our child custody specialists today on 0330 094 5880 or contact us online and we’ll get back to you as soon as possible.
-Our family law team are based in both York, Manchester and London and can also arrange to meet you in one of our offices should this be more convenient.
+Our family lawyers in York, Manchester and London offer are able to meet you in one of our offices should this be more convenient.